estebanbocic/dof-scrapping/README.md

-# Web Scraping with Node.js
+# Web Scraping with Node.js Dollar exchange MEXICO from DOF

 This is a Node.js script for web scraping and saving data from a website's table as JSON.